-- default_conditions If True, automatically sets the conditions N=1 and P=100000 - components Specify here the components of the system (for example: [AL2O3, ...]), only necessary if they differ from the elements.
+• components - Specify here the components of the system (for example: [AL2O3, ...]), only necessary if they differ from the elements.
 If this option is used, all elements of the system need to be replaced by a component.

-Returns A new PropertyDiagramCalculation object
+A new PropertyDiagramCalculation object